 Tuition for each semester is paid by the PhD Office in the Haskayne School of Business.
-Tuition support is promised for the first four years.
-Tuition support in the 5th year may be possible and is contingent upon budget.
+Tuition support is in place for 5 years.

 General fees are assessed each semester and are your responsibility, as the student, to pay.
 Further information about fees can be found in the Grad Student calendar.